 The approach presented in this paper starts from an existing adaptation method for the numerical approximation errors for steady RANS flows, see [1] and the monograph [11].
 In order to extend it to LES/hybrid, we try to combine (a) the existing adaptation of mesh for RANS or non-turbulent steady flow with (b) a special adaptation for LES error model built according to the Toosi-Larsson method.
-Focusing on hybrid modeling, we could hope (i) a rather good quasi-convergent capturing in RANS regions, to be combined with (ii) a sufficiently predictive resolution in LES region.
+Optimal factors are evaluated in the three principal directions of the RANS adapted metric.
+These factors are then applied to the eigenvalues of the initial RANS metric in order to obtain the corrected RANS-LES metric.
+Focusing on hybrid modeling, we anticipate (i) a rather good quasi-convergent capturing in RANS regions, to be combined with (ii) a sufficiently predictive resolution in LES region.